mwouts/jupytext/docs/faq.md

 ## Why would I want to convert my notebooks to text?

-The text representation have much cleaner diffs than the original notebook format.
-Merging multiple contributions to a notebook in any of these text formats is easier than with the JSON format.
-Last but not least, acting on a notebook represented as text (spell check, reformat, ...) is sometimes more comfortable than in Jupyter.
+The text representation only contains the part of the notebook that you wrote (not the outputs).
+You get a cleaner diff history.
+Thanks to the _two-way_ conversion, you can also act on the text file and then propagate the changes to the original `.ipynb` file.
+Refactor your code or merge multiple contributions easily!

 ## How do I use Jupytext?